Ritsu-Okazaki/unit2-project/main.md

 1. API communication with remote server
 2. Filtering using moving average
-3.
+3. Plotting x-axis with hourly format

 ### 1. API communication with remote server

 To solve SC#5: data backup to a remote server, and address SC#1/SC#3/SC#4: acquire data from a remote location, we needed a way to pull and push data to a server from both Raspberry Pi and personal computer.
 We used UWC ISAK Japan Weather API as our server: a centralized database for values such as temperature, humidity and atmospheric pressure measured regularly on campus.
-In order to communicate with the server, we used an HTTP python library called Requests, which enable us to get and post data with simple coding.
+In order to communicate with the server, we used an HTTP python library called Requests, which enable us to get and post data with simple coding[^9].
 ```.py
 import requests